 Directional drilling companies

 A large number of companies perform directional drilling worldwide.
-A list of some of the renowned directional drilling companies are provided below:
+A list of some of the renowned directional drilling companies is provided below:

 Directional drilling companies in Canada